 **Paddlers should be aware that approximately two miles south of the Oakton Street access on the North Shore Channel, the Devon aeration station presents a hazard.
 When operating, three blowers force air into injectors on both sides of the channel.
 Do not paddle in the aerated water.
 It reduces the buoyancy of both boats and people and the currents can result in conditions equal to Class 3 whitewater.
 Paddlers are advised to turn around and head back the way they came before reaching this station.

 Main Branch: Some of the tallest buildings in the world line the river in the downtown area.
 They create canyons of monumental proportions when seen from the water.
 History, architecture, industry, commerce, civil engineering, and hundreds of thousands of people come together to create an unparalleled paddling experience.
 Commercial and power boat traffic make this stretch of the river a place for more experienced paddlers.

 South Branch: The river continues south from the downtown area toward Cermak Road where it turns southwest to its confluence with Bubbly Creek.
 From this point downstream, concrete and steel bulkhead walls line much of the riverbank and, along with increased industrial barge and power boat traffic, make this stretch of the river a place for more experienced paddlers.
-The Chicago Park District has recently completed an access at Ping Tom Park, one at S. Western Avenue, and one at Park #571 (28th & Eleanor).
+The Chicago Park District completed river access projects at Ping Tom Park, S. Western Avenue, and Park #571 (28th & Eleanor).